graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 * `--extended-errors <string>`
   a comma separated list of extended Postgres error fields to display in the GraphQL result.
 Recommended in development: 'hint,detail,errcode'.
 Default: none
 * `--append-plugins <string>`
-  a comma-separated list of plugins to append to the list of GraphQL schema plugins
+  a comma-separated list of plugins to append to the list of Graphile Engine schema plugins
 * `--prepend-plugins <string>`
-  a comma-separated list of plugins to prepend to the list of GraphQL schema plugins
+  a comma-separated list of plugins to prepend to the list of Graphile Engine schema plugins
 * `--skip-plugins <string>`
-  a comma-separated list of plugins to skip
+  a comma-separated list of Graphile Engine schema plugins to skip
 * `--read-cache <path>`
   [experimental] reads cached values from local cache file to improve startup time (you may want to do this in production)
 * `--write-cache <path>`